NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_gen-ai-benchmarking.md

 ## 3. Analyzing Your Results

-After your performance test runs, you will get a summary table.
+After your benchmark runs, you will get a summary table.
 Let's break down what the key numbers mean using the sample output below.

 ```
 ============ Serving Benchmark Result ============